Alfjwols/AJW_CSCI_325/BST_Word_Count/README.md

 Description
 This Word counter makes use of a BST to try and streamline the process of word counting and organization.
 You can use it to read any text at a decent speed and save the list to a file for later use.

+Known Problems:
+It does run int segmentation faults sometimes.
+The easily repeatable ones are when trying to display the list when it hasnt been populated yet and when removing the last member of the list (display wise).

+Another notable problem is sometimes children elements get deleted along with the desired deleted element (spent awhile trying to go through deleteNode again but can't figure out the cause)